forward/capify-ec2/readme.md

 cap deploy
 ```

-You can set multiple roles as defaults, so they are all included when you run 'cap deploy', like so:
+You can set multiple roles as defaults, so they are all included when you run `cap deploy`, like so:

 ```ruby
 ec2_roles :name=>"web", :options => {:default=>true}